 After revising our strategy in the first part of 2018, we proceeded to flesh out a corresponding outcomes framework that we will use to focus and assess the Initiative through 2021.
 This summary of the framework gives an overview of the key objectives and longer-run outcomes we are working towards.
 We also used the framework to develop interim outcomes, implementation markers, learning questions, and evaluation plans that will guide our work and learning in the years ahead.
 With the specificity of this new framework, our efforts to assess and adapt our work based on what we are learning along the way have entered a new phase, one that will be increasingly though still not exclusively focused on summative questions about whether, where, and how we are having impact through our work.

-The initial evaluative work in this next phase is already underway.
-For example, we have had the opportunity to collect rich troves of data via two recent surveys of our grantees – one focused on assessing the demographic diversity of the boards, leadership, and staff of our grantees, and the other a second grantee perception report administered by the Center for Effective Philanthropy.
-In addition, we have evaluations planned for clusters in our portfolio focused on assessing our support for grantees working to change the culture of Congress and to reform the budget and appropriations process.
+The initial evaluation work in this next phase is already underway.
+For example, later in 2018 we had the opportunity to reflect and learn from rich troves of data from two surveys of our grantees – one focused on assessing the demographic diversity of the boards, leadership, and staff of our grantees, and the other a second grantee perception report administered by the Center for Effective Philanthropy.
+Both surveys illuminate paths forward for improving our work.
+In addition, we have evaluations planned in 2019 for work we have supported to improve the culture of Congress and to reform the budget and appropriations process.
 We have also commissioned a historical assessment of the adoption and initial implementation of Ranked Choice Voting in Maine.

 *The William and Flora Hewlett Foundation is a nonpartisan, private charitable foundation that advances ideas and supports institutions to promote a better world.
 The foundation does not lobby or earmark grant funds for prohibited lobbying activities, as defined in the federal tax laws.
 The foundation’s funding for policy work is limited to permissible forms of support only, such as general operating support grants that grantees can allocate at their discretion and project support grants for nonlobbying activities (e.g., public education and nonpartisan research).
 Additionally, the foundation may fund nonpartisan political activities by grantees in compliance with the electioneering rules.
 The foundation does not engage in or use its resources to support or oppose political candidates or parties.